HeatherRemacle/exchangelabops/pages/maintenanceanddevelopment.md

 - [Version tagging concepts](https://semver.org/)

 ## Developing With Jekyll
+### Some Background on This Project
+This Playbook website has been developed using the 18F and US Web Design System Jekyll template described [here](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/).
+The content is hosted on the [bcgov](https://github.com/bcgov) collection of repositories.

+This Playbook is a clone of the 18F US Web Design System that has been modified for the BC Government branding.
+For information on how to apply the base theme, including configuration for your own use, go [here](https://github.com/18F/uswds-jekyll).
+Note that in our clone we have replaced all references from ‘uswds’ to ‘bcwds’.
+Additional customizations include the BC Government masthead, header, and footer elements.
+The BCSans typography has also been incorporated.

+To modify the site structure or make changes to the content we recommend you familiarize yourself with the following concepts and requirements.

 ### OS Recommendation
 While Jekyll will work on Windows, it is not officially supported by the Jekyll team.
 If you only have access to Windows, please consider using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) for development.